tibs/pyconuk2019-notes/README.rst

 on youtube at https://www.youtube.com/channel/UChA9XP_feY1-1oSy2L7acog.
 I recommend going there and browsing.
 I'd recommend watching the videos for all the talks I mention below, but of course I didn't see all of the conference!

+For each talk mentioned below, I give a link to the corresponding video (they're all up already!), and a link to slides/notes where I had it - mostly because the speaker posted the link on the conference slack.
+I don't promise to have seen/noticed all of those.

 *Note:* Last year's conference felt a little weighted towards talks suitable for beginners (mind you, that's the first year I've felt that).
 I think the